Aldans/Aldans/README.md

 #### About me.
-About 4 years of experience in system administration, and about a 2 years in DevOps.
-Expertise - administration, and implementation of CI/CD.
-Focusing on a bare-metal, cloud, infrastructure as code.
+DevOps engineer with 4 years of experience, started my career as a Junior and gradually became a Mid-level specialist.
+I specialize in process automation, CI/CD setup, container and cloud infrastructure management.
+I am able to effectively resolve incidents and work on improving production processes to increase stability and speed of software release.